Need the perfect Brussels in one day itinerary? We got you covered with essential tips and an easy to follow Brussels in a day guide.

 There is a STIB transit pass available, which is a cost saver if you are planning on using this network extensively.
-It also includes free entries to sightseeing attractions.
+It also includes free entry to sightseeing attractions.
 You should keep the ticket throughout the train ride.
 Get your card here

 Brussels has a strong rail network, within and outside of Belgium.
-Internal trains are called SNCB and they connect from Brussels to Bruges, Leaven, Namur, Ghent and other towns and cities in Belgium.
+Internal trains are called SNCB and they connect from Brussels to Bruges, Leaven, Namur, Ghent, and other towns and cities in Belgium.

 Trains are also available from Brussels to neighboring areas.
-This includes both high speed and regular trains.
+This includes both high-speed and regular trains.

 Official Language in Brussels Belgium

 There are 3 official languages in Belgium – French, Dutch, and German.
 Due to its close proximity to the French, German, and Dutch borders, you will see landmarks in dual or triple languages.

 Oh, Bruxelles Midi = Brussel-Zuid = Brussels South Station (they are the same, just different language)

 For a short stay, up to a week or so, staying at a central location will be really convenient for sightseeing, taking trains, shopping, and eating.
 We stayed at the central location (at the city centre) and there are hotel options for all budget levels.
 Here are some of our recommendations –

 Hotel Hilton Grand Place – Located close to the iconic Grand Place, the Hotel Hilton Grand Place is a great location to be in.
 This is a luxury hotel with good hospitality and grand rooms.
 The hotel has fitness and banquet rooms.
 It also has big rooms for families.
 Book your stay at the Hotel Hilton Grand Place